dwmkerr/puzlog/README.md

 Sync: show a 'cloud' icon with a cross to indiciate 'not synched' this should offer a tooltip saying 'sign in to sync' - this is the nudge to the user to auth.
 When synced show a cloud/tick icon

+- [x] feat: color toolbar based on puzzle state
 - [x] refactor: remove old icons lib
 - [ ] refactor: move stopwatch into puzzle toolbar
+- [ ] feat: if puzzle is identified on content load, show the toolbar ready to go
 - [ ] feat: update popup when puzzle state changes
+- [ ] feat: recent puzzles in popup, with puzzles updating their last access time properly
 - [x] feat: show status icon in puzzle page
 - [x] bug: set status icon doesn't work consistently, try hitting start/finish/resume from a combo of the popup and toolbar and the bug is apparent.
 Notes are in the TODO in the code in service_worker
 - [wip] refactor: 'series' config which contains code to check if a crossword is part of series and then parse crossword metadata